AI Workflow Architecture

 Not a productivity template.
 A context architecture lab.

-A meeting workflow for turning messy transcripts into confirmed decisions, rationale, risks, assumptions, open questions, and next actions.
+A source-backed workflow for turning meetings, calls, and working sessions into decision memory: decisions, rationale, owners, risks, open questions, review status, and source references.

-An AI-ready creative workflow that turns brand context, examples, anti-examples, constraints, terminology, prompts, and review criteria into reusable creative context.
+An AI-ready creative workflow for turning brand assets, guidelines, tone, visual examples, taste, and approval logic into reusable AI context.